DzeDze/VPOnboardingKit/README.md

 ## Usage

-There are 3 ways to handle VPOnboardingKit Actions, choose which you prefer:
+There are 3 ways to handle VPOnboardingKit actions.
+Choose the **ONE** you prefer:

 ### Publishers